Reviews You Can Rely On

 Electric Cargo Bikes

-In our opinion, cargo bikes are more likely to replace a car for most people than any other style of electric bike.
-Add a motor to this style of bike, and you're that much closer to living car-free.
+For most people, a cargo ebikes is more likely to replace a car than any other style of electric bike.
 Often, these bikes are extra long to accommodate a larger rear cargo rack or have a box/wheelbarrow-style cargo space in the front or rear of the rider.
 A dual kickstand is also a common feature that helps support added length and heavier weight.
 Most brands that produce cargo bikes also sell various accessories to tailor the storage/cargo space to your needs.
-Items like front/rear baskets, bike trailer attachments, child seats, and mounts for your favorite bike pannier bags can add space and customize cargo-carrying capability.
-This larger hauling capacity and extended length can mean trickier handling and a much heavier bike.
+These include items like front/rear baskets, bike trailer attachments, child seats, and mounts for your favorite bike pannier bags.
+The larger hauling capacity and extended length can mean trickier handling and a much heavier bike, even before you add all the cargo.
 These models are not very portable and are best suited to those who can ride them straight out of the garage.
-We've performed exhaustive testing of cargo bikes.
-The chart below shows how all those bikes compared to one another.
+The chart below shows how all the cargo e-bikes we have tested compare to one another.

 Fat Tire Electric Bikes

-Fat tire electric bikes feature extra wide and often knobby tires, much like their analog counterparts.
-The higher volume of the tires increases the contact patch, so they float better over soft conditions like sand and snow, and they also dampen the ride enough that these bikes often don't have a separate suspension system.
-Tires can range from 3.7" to 5.2" wide, compared to the 1.75" to 2.25" width found on most standard bikes, increasing traction and stability and making them suitable over a much wider range of surfaces.
+Fat tire electric bikes feature extra-wide and often knobby tires, much like their analog counterparts.
+The higher volume of the tires increases the contact area, so they float better over soft conditions like sand and snow, and they also dampen the ride enough that these bikes often don't have a separate suspension system.
+Tires can range from 3.7" to 5.2" wide, compared to the 1.75" to 2.25" width found on most standard bikes.
 Because of the larger tire size, analog fat tire bikes tend to move slowly and steadily, so adding a powerful motor helps to propel you through varying terrain and surface conditions more quickly.
 (See our favorite non-electric fat tire bikes in our dedicated review.)

 Electric Mountain Bikes

 E-mountain bikes are built for off-road use and are equipped to handle steep ups and downs, just like their analog mountain bike cousins.
-They are often some of the priciest options available, but they are built with quality components like rugged suspension systems, light(er) weight frames, beefy tires, and frame geometry that make them well-suited to riding rougher trails.
-The mid-drive motors on e-MTBs are typically regulated to class 1, with multiple pedal-assist levels and top supported speeds of 20 mph.
-We recommend gearing up with the proper protective gear like a well-fitted helmet and sturdy knee pads.
-Our testing of electric mountain bikes is thorough and ongoing.
+They are often some of the priciest options available, because they are built with more rugged suspension systems, light(er) weight frames, beefy tires, and frame geometry that make them well-suited to riding rougher trails.
+The motors on e-MTBs are typically regulated to class 1, with multiple pedal-assist levels and top supported speeds of 20 mph.
+We recommend gearing up with the proper protective gear like a well-fitted helmet and sturdy knee pads for this type of riding.
+We are continuously adding new electric mountain bikes to our lineup.
 To see an overall comparison of bikes tested so far, check out the chart below.

 Electric Road Bikes

-As with traditional road bikes (and gravel bikes too), their motorized counterparts have sporty forward-leaning geometry, narrow tires, and lightweight frames, all with performance and efficiency in mind.
-Keeping that in mind, many analog road bikes can exceed the 20mph power cutoff of e-bike motors when on flats and downhills.
-E-road bikes are inevitably heavier due to the battery and motor, so you may end up hauling dead weight through these sections of your ride.
+Traditional road bikes (and gravel bikes too) have sporty forward-leaning geometry, narrow tires, and lightweight frames, all with performance and efficiency in mind.
+Their motorized counterparts have the same features, but E-road bikes are inevitably heavier due to the battery and motor.
+With that in mind, many analog road bikes can exceed the 20mph power cutoff of e-bike motors when on flats and downhills, so you may end up hauling dead weight through these sections of your ride.
 However, if you ride in an area with many hills, you'll probably appreciate a little pedal assist occasionally.
 Fancy carbon frames and sport-specific builds can often make them pricier than other categories of e-bikes.

 Electric Gravel Bikes

 Striking a balance between road and off-road use, gravel bikes are the Swiss Army knives of versatility.
-Adding a motor only enhances this versatility and can expand your riding range.
+Adding a motor enhances this versatility and can expand your riding range even further.
 Electric gravel bikes strive to keep the weight low and generally offer less assistance.
 Benefiting from a multitude of handlebar positions and a more upright position, e-gravel bikes are a comfortable option for long days of exploration.

 What Else to Consider

-Now that we've covered the main groups of e-bikes, you've probably had a chance to narrow down your top picks.
+Now that we've covered the main groups of e-bikes, you've probably had a chance to narrow down the type of bike you want.
 When it comes down to the finalists in your list, these features and specs can help you narrow your choices even further.

 Motor and Battery Specs

-Most e-bikes have a range that falls between 20-30 miles.
-Battery size and motor power will determine the approximate range.
-Still, additional factors like rider weight, terrain, and the amount of pedal assistance or throttle used will also play a major role.
+Most e-bikes have a range of 20-30 miles, depending on battery size and motor power.
+Additional factors like rider weight, terrain, and the amount of pedal assistance vs throttle used will also play a major role.
 Not surprisingly, a little leg power from the rider can add many miles to a bike's range.
 Batteries are measured in Watt-hours, and the higher the Wh number, the more power storage and the longer the range.
-However, this also means increased weight and size, making for a heavier bike.
+However, this also means an increase in the weight and size of the battery.

-There are also several options regarding motor size and placement.
 Most e-bike motors span the range of 250W to 750W.
-Larger motors generally produce more torque, accelerate faster, and easily support higher speeds.
+Larger motors generally produce more torque, accelerate faster, and support higher speeds.

 Hub-drive motors are located in the center of one of the wheels (typically the rear wheel) and transfer power directly to the wheel where it is mounted.
 These are more affordable, easier to maintain, and do not add as much wear and tear to bike components.
 However, their single-gear ratio makes them less efficient, and it's more difficult to change or repair tires.
 Mid-drive motors are located in the bike's center, usually around the pedal crank, and deliver power to the wheel through the chain.
-They're usually pricier but also more refined, using the bike's gears to maximize efficiency, and they better balance the weight of the motor.
-Mid-drive motors are typically found on more expensive electric bikes.
+They're pricier but also more refined, using the bike's gears to maximize efficiency.

 Pedal-assisted power delivery options include a torque sensor or a cadence sensor.
 Torque sensors measure how hard you pedal using a strain gauge and deliver the appropriate power for the rider's chosen setting.
 While usually more expensive, torque sensors can feel more intuitive and natural because they adjust quickly to the rider's movements, providing more power when you pedal harder and less power when the pedals slow down.